jamesd007/jamesd007/README.md

 <p class="indent">
   <i >
-    versatile frontend developer who combines  a passion for design with a talent for creating efficient solutions by expertly analyzing requirements, designing algorithms, and writing clean, effective code.
+    versatile frontend developer who combines  a passion for design with a talent for creating efficient solutions by analyzing requirements, designing algorithms, and writing clean, effective code.
   </i>
 </p>